FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 {{#include ../../../../examples/native_asset/src/main.sw:balance_of}}
 ```

-> **NOTE** Due to the FuelVM's UTXO design, balances of `Address`'s cannot be return in the Sway Language.
+> **NOTE** Due to the FuelVM's UTXO design, balances of `Address`'s cannot be returned in the Sway Language.
 This must be done off-chain using the SDK.

 #### Receiving Native Assets In A Contract